-Such descriptions give rise to speculation: are judgmentladen adjectives like "intense" and "hardheaded" simply a way to describe traits that today might be categorized under juvenile behavioral disorder?
+Such descriptions give rise to speculation: are judgment-laden adjectives like "intense" and "hardheaded" simply a way to describe traits that today might be categorized under juvenile behavioral disorder?
 A December, 2001, Wired magazine article titled "The Geek Syndrome" paints the portrait of several scientifically gifted children diagnosed with high-functioning autism or Asperger Syndrome.
 In many ways, the parental recollections recorded in the Wired article are eerily similar to the ones offered by Lippman.
-Even Stallman has indulged in psychiatric revisionism from time to time.
-During a 2000 profile for the Toronto Star, Stallman described himself to an interviewer as "borderline autistic," a description that goes a long way toward explaining a lifelong tendency toward social and emotional isolation and the equally lifelong effort to overcome it.
+Stallman also speculates about this.
+In the interview for a 2000 profile for the Toronto Star, Stallman said he wondered if he were "borderline autistic."
+The article inaccurately cited the speculation as a certainty.

-Such speculation benefits from the fast and loose nature of most so-called " behavioral disorders" nowadays, of course.
-As Steve Silberman, author of " The Geek Syndrome," notes, American psychiatrists have only recently come to accept Asperger Syndrome as a valid umbrella term covering a wide set of behavioral traits.
+Such speculation benefits from the fast and loose nature of most so-called "behavioral disorders" nowadays, of course.
+As Steve Silberman, author of "The Geek Syndrome," notes, American psychiatrists have only recently come to accept Asperger Syndrome as a valid umbrella term covering a wide set of behavioral traits.
 The traits range from poor motor skills and poor socialization to high intelligence and an almost obsessive affinity for numbers, computers, and ordered systems.
-Reflecting on the broad nature of this umbrella, Stallman says its possible that, if born 40 years later, he might have merited just such a diagnosis.
-Then again, so would many of his computer-world colleagues.

-"It's possible I could have had something like that," he says.
+"It's possible I could have had something like that," Stallman says.
 "On the other hand, one of the aspects of that syndrome is difficulty following rhythms.
 I can dance.
 In fact, I love following the most complicated rhythms.
 It's not clear cut enough to know."
+Another possibility is that Stallman had a "shadow syndrome" which goes some way in the direction of Asperger's syndrome but without going beyond the limits of normality.